drufball/yosai/_drafts/complications.md

 They staggered through the exit and blinked in the daylight.
 A crowd had formed around the building, drawn by the clanging alarm and the smoke that billowed from the windows.
 A woman from the city watch ran up to them.
 "Are you three OK?
 What's going on in there?"

-Eizo stood straighter, his voice taken on a more commanding tone.
+Eizo stood straighter, his voice taking on a more commanding tone.
 "A lantern was left unattended.
 Gather the nearby watch and get in there to help before this spreads across the whole block.
 I need to get this one to a doctor."

 The woman snapped to attention, turning on her heel and running towards the corner.
 They made their way into a dark alley before the woman could realize she had just taken orders from a beggar.

 "Quick thinking."
 Denri felt Eizo's hands shaking against her shoulder as they walked.
 She looked at him curiously, but his eyes were fixed ahead.

-They continued until they couldn't hear the metallic rhythm of Danzo's alarm.
+They pushed on until they could no longer hear the metallic rhythm of Danzo's alarm.
 The three of them sank against a wall gratefully, regaining their composure.

 As the adrenaline drained away, all of Denri's aches and pains came flooding in.
 Her foot begged the most attention, but the rest of her body was making a compelling case as well.
 Her muscles still felt like they'd been trampled by a small cow from when she shifted earlier.
 There was a bruise on her shoulder and countless stinging cuts from when she dove through the wall.

 Denri groaned.
-"Well, that all escalated."
+"Well, that escalated."

 Eizo shook his head.
 "Not exactly subtle, no."

 "We're not entirely out of the woods yet, though.
 Danzo is going to come looking for us.
 I'm guessing you two don't have a place to lay low.
 You can hideout with me until things calm down a bit."

-"We shouldn't involve you any further.
-It isn't safe."
+"We shouldn't involve you any further."

 Denri started to respond, but Aki beat her to it.
 She pushed out from under Eizo's arm and turned towards him.
 "I wanna stay with her.
 She's amazing!"

-"Danzo will be looking for us.
+"People will be looking for us.
+It isn't safe for her.
 We should leave the city as quickly as possible."

 Aki pointed at Denri's foot. "_She_ rescued _us_.
+She doesn't need protecting.
 And she got hurt!
-When they were hurting us you said bleeding together made us family.
+When they were hurting us you said spilling blood together made us family.
 And family never leaves each other.
 You promised!"

 Eizo hesitated, his mouth hanging open slightly.
 Aki loomed over his seated form with all the imperiousness of a child who knows she's made a point.
 He acquiesced.